godwin-x/who_am_i/README.md

 # who_am_i

-this is description of my self... what am doing , how i started , how though it was ,
+This is description of my self... what am doing , how i started , how though it was ,